severalnines/docs/components.rst

 | Cluster #4 (cluster type)  | /etc/cmon.d/cmon_N.cnf | cluster_id=N | logfile=/var/log/cmon_N.log |
 +----------------------------+------------------------+--------------+-----------------------------+

-The CMON Controller will import the configuration options defined in each configuration file into the CMON database and is then used to manage cluster based on the ``cluster_id value``, representing a specific cluster.
+The CMON Controller will import the configuration options defined in each configuration file into the CMON database and is then used to manage cluster based on the ``cluster_id`` value, representing a specific cluster.

 Configuration Options
 `````````````````````